nathand99/rdr_python/README.md

 # rdr_python

 ### Background
 This repository contains the code which was developed for my thesis topic: Ripple Down Rules for Explainable AI.
 The system created for this topic is located in the file ```rdr.py```.
-The system involves using a human-in-the-loop to create a ruleset using RDR which is an explaianble model.
-This interpretable model can explain the predictions of a black box classifier.
-To achieve this, the human user will create rules along side of a black box classfiier to create a ruleset which explains the black box classifier.
+The system involves using a human-in-the-loop to create a rules to attempt to correctly classify a dataset using RDR.
+These rules form a ruleset which is an explainable model.
+This explainable model can explain the predictions of a black box classifier. to create the ruleset, the human user will create rules along side of a black box classfiier - attempting to match the classification of the RDR ruleset with the black box classfier.
+The created ruleset can then be used to explain the black box classifier.

 The following image is a system architecture diagram: